mrabtikhalid/modoboa-smtp-fix-port-25/README.md

 root@modoboa:~# vi /etc/postfix/main.cf
 ```

 # just copy the rest of file and replace
+* make sure to replace mail.yourdomain.com with the correct domain
+* make sure certificates path are correct

 ```
 This file was automatically installed on 2022-11-25T14:14:13.022679 inet_interfaces = loopback-only inet_protocols = all
-myhostname = mail.khalidmrabti.com
+myhostname = mail.yourdomain.com
 myorigin = $myhostname
 mydestination = $myhostname
 mynetworks = 127.0.0.0/8 [::1]/128